espressif/esp-faq/docs/en/software-framework/ble-bt.rst

   No, the ESP32 hardware only supports Bluetooth LE 4.2.

-  The ESP32 has passed the Bluetooth LE 5.0 certification, but some of its functions are still not supported on ESP32 (there will be a future chip which supports all functions in Bluetooth LE 5.0).
+  ESP32 has passed Bluetooth LE 5.0 certification, but does not support the new functions of Bluetooth LE 5.0.
+If you need to use the features of Bluetooth LE 5.0, please choose other ESP32 series chips.

 --------------